swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ##### **Install Nginx Site File**
 Now that we've got the directory structure of your domain squared away, we'll need to enable it in Nginx.

 Add [yourdomain.com.conf](https://raw.githubusercontent.com/VisiStruct/LEMP-Server-Xenial-16.04/master/conf.d/yourdomain.com.conf) to **/etc/nginx/conf.d**.
 This folder may hold as many virtual domains as you'd like, just make a new file with a different name for each domain you want to host.
-Remember to change the `/etc/nginx/conf.d/yourdomain.com.conf` portion in the back to reflect your actual domain name.
+Once that is done, edit the contents of the file to change all instances of `yourdomain.com` to your actual domain name.
 ```
 sudo wget https://raw.githubusercontent.com/VisiStruct/LEMP-Server-Xenial-16.04/master/conf.d/yourdomain.com.conf -O /etc/nginx/conf.d/yourdomain.com.conf
+sudo nano /etc/nginx/conf.d/yourdomain.com.conf
 ```
 ----------

 ### **Self-Signed SSL Certificate**
-Here we're going to generate a self-signed SSL certificate.
+Now we're going to generate a self-signed SSL certificate.
 Since we're using CloudFlare anyway, we're going to use a *FREE* SSL certificate through them.
 You'll need to set CloudFlare's SSL certificate status to `Full` for this to work.
 ```
 sudo openssl req -x509 -nodes -days 365000 -newkey rsa:2048 -keyout /etc/nginx/ssl/yourdomain.com.key -out /etc/nginx/ssl/yourdomain.com.crt
 cd /etc/nginx/ssl